2020 Kerala local elections: TREND software error

-The final results of a few panchayats and municipalities were changed due to error in the TREND software as per the State Election Commission.
+The final results of a few panchayats and municipalities were changed due to an error in the TREND software, which was used for displaying election results, as per the State Election Commission.
 This meant that the lead UDF had over LDF in municipalities was cut from 10 municipalities to 4.
 The Election Commission published the results in its official website after rectifying the error.

 Post-election incidents

 LDF won control in 43 municipalities, UDF in 41 and BJP in 2 municipalities.
 In Kalamassery municipality, UDF won control of the municipality by drawing lots, as both they and LDF had equal backing in the administrative council.
 LDF also controls 11 district panchayats, while UDF got the remaining 3.
-The latter assumed control of Wayanad district panchayat through drawing lots.
+The latter assumed control of Wayanad district panchayat after drawing lots.

 21 year old Arya Rajendran became the mayor of Thiruvananthapuram corporation, thereby becoming the youngest ever mayor of a municipal corporation in India.

 Reshma Mariam Roy, who was the youngest candidate in the elections, became the youngest ever president of a panchayat in Kerala at 21 years old after being elected as the president of Aruvappulam Grama panchayat in Pathanamthitta.
 She had filed her nomination on November 18, days before she turned 21.